gylab-TAU/Multi_Category_Scenes_fMRI_analysis/README.md

 # Multi_Category_Scenes_fMRI_analysis

 This code was used to analyze the data for the paper (please cite if using this code): Kliger, L., & Yovel, G. (submitted).
-TThe representation of multi-category scenes varies as a function of the distance between category-selective visual brain areas.
+The representation of multi-category scenes varies as a function of the distance between category-selective visual brain areas.

 The code is divided to five parts (by order of running):